Daxiongmao87/legend-lore-foundry/README.md

     </pre>
 </details>

 * Note: If your API endpoint is not listed here and you've successfully used it with this module, please submit an issue (or PR) to have it added to the list.
+Discussions can be held here: https://github.com/Daxiongmao87/legend-lore-foundry/discussions/categories/api-endpoints

 ### 7. Response JSON Path
 This is the path to the content in the JSON response from the AI model.
 This is used to extract the content from the response.